eraybasar/pesdk-docs/_guides/ios/v7/introduction/configuration.md

 ...
 ```

 In order to modify the options of any specific tool, you need to modify the corresponding options using the same pattern.
-As an example, changing the background color of the transform tool can be done using the following code:
+For example, changing the background color of the transform tool can be done using the following code:

 ```swift
 let configuration = Configuration { builder in